eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/08-create-a-shared-react-library-in-an-nx-workspace.md

 If you are using the component in the Application and is not an internal component to the library, then you should select yes.

-## Using the new created component
+## Using the newly created component

 Since we exported this component, we can open the `tsconfig.base.json` file and scroll down to `paths` to see the paths of each created component.